QuantLet/Styleguide-and-FAQ/Styleguide.md

 Should contain some new info, which is not written in other meta-info fields

 #### We use 'YAML' to format metainfo.txt to make things easy and fast
 YAML™ (rhymes with “camel”) is a human-friendly, cross language data serialization language.
 You will use it almost intuitively.
+Thanks to 'YAML', there is no need to use the #-Symbol in the metainfo.txt anymore.
+It is even robust against redundant space in description parts although we advise to avoid these.
+Besides that, there are alternative ways on how to structure enumerations in a YAML-File.

 #### Example of complete and correct "metainfo.txt" in YAML format
 ```yaml